 Step 3: If not already in place, the Graduate School will temporarily assign the student a "GRD" service indicator.
 The "GRD" service indicator can only be removed by resolution of the pending case.

 Step 4: The Vice Provost for Graduate Education will convene an Admissions Integrity Committee to consider the case.
 The committee will consist of at least three representatives.
-In all cases the VPGE will select at least one representative from GEMS, the academic unit and the Office of Judicial Affairs.
+In all cases the VPGE will select at least one representative from GES, the academic unit and Student Conduct and Advocacy.
 In cases where international admissions integrity is in question, the OIA must also have representation on the committee.

 The committee shall convene a hearing within 20 academic days from the date the Office of the Vice Provost for Graduate Education received written notification from the academic unit or the OIA requesting the initiation of these formal proceedings.